janusqa/DjangoStore/README.md

 - Can configure filter for columns.
 Custome filters included for custom columns you added.
 See ProductAdmin.
 - Add custom actions.
 Every list comes with a free DELETE action.
 See ProductAdmin.
 - Can customize the forms objects in the admin.
 As an example we will auto-fill the slug field of the product object when we enter a title
+- Enable data valadation.
+See Product Mode -> unit_prices where we validate that unit price must be in a certain range of values, that is -1 or 0 is not allowed as a price

 ### IMAGES via Admin
 - add MEDIA_URL and MEDIA_ROOT to settings.py in main project folder